-We have presented in this paper a role-based specifi cation model for collaboration systems based on requirements of dynamic security policies, role admission and activation constraints, and separation of duties constraints.
-The specifi cation model unifi es coordination specifi cations with dynamic access control policy specifi cations.
-Roles are defi ned and instantiated in the context of activities.
+We have presented in this paper a role-based specification model for collaboration systems based on requirements of dynamic security policies, role admission and activation constraints, and separation of duties constraints.
+The specification model unifies coordination specifications with dynamic access control policy specifications.
+Roles are defined and instantiated in the context of activities.
 We have presented the concept of activity template, which enables dynamic creation of activities and hierarchical structuring of sub-activities.
-An activity defi nes a protection domain for roles, objects, and operations.
-We have implemented this specifi cation model using an XML schema and shown how the model supports different coordination and security requirements characteristic of collaboration systems.
-Policy modules are derived from the XML specifi cations and are integrated with a generic middleware for the automated realization of collaboration environments.
-This approach represents a novel technique for constructing the runtime environments for collaboration systems from their high level specifi cations.
+An activity defines a protection domain for roles, objects, and operations.
+We have implemented this specification model using an XML schema and shown how the model supports the various coordination and security requirements characteristic of collaboration systems.
+Policy modules are derived from the XML specifications and are integrated with a generic middleware for the automated realization of collaboration environments.
+This approach represents a novel technique for constructing the runtime environments for collaboration systems from their high level specifications.